KevinConqueror/KevinConqueror.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, welcome to my personal homepage 👋👋 !

 My name is Yikang Zhou (周毅康), I’m currently a sophomore at the School of Computer, Wuhan University, pursuing a B.E. degree in Artificial Intelligence.
 I graduated from Fuzhou No.1 High School, where I spent 1 year learning Mathematical Olympic.

-🤝🤝 I’m open to any possible discussions or collaborate opportunities.
+My research interest includes multimodal large language models, 3D vision and embodied intelligence.🤝🤝 I’m open to any possible discussions or collaborate opportunities.
 If you’re interested in working with me, don’t hesitate to drop me an email!📧

 # 🔥 News
 - *2024.03*: &nbsp;🎉🎉 Successfully switch to School of Computer, Wuhan University for following undergraduate study.